 During the first five months of the year, the company has completed more than 80 local improvement projects on its electric transmission and distribution system in every area of its service territory, leading up to the arrival of peak summer demand.
-That total includes several projects, ranging in cost from nearly \$100,000 to more than a \$1 million each, in the Scranton, Wilkes-Barre and Hazleton areas.
+That includes several projects, ranging in cost from nearly \$100,000 to multimillion dollar improvements, in northcentral Pennsylvania (primarily Schuylkill, Columbia, Lycoming, Montour, Northumberland and Clinton counties).